Abu Bakr al-Baghdadi: Declaration of a caliphate

-On 8 July 2014, ISIL launched its online magazine Dabiq.
+On 8 July 2014, IS launched its online magazine Dabiq.
 The title appeared to have been selected for its eschatological connections with the Islamic version of the end times, or malahim.

-According to a report in October 2014, after suffering serious injuries, al-Baghdadi fled ISIL's capital city Raqqa due to the intense bombing campaign launched by Coalition forces, and sought refuge in the Iraqi city of Mosul, the largest city under ISIL control at the time.
+According to a report in October 2014, after suffering serious injuries, al-Baghdadi fled IS's capital city Raqqa due to the intense bombing campaign launched by Coalition forces, and sought refuge in the Iraqi city of Mosul, the largest city under IS control at the time.

-On 5 November 2014, al-Baghdadi sent a message to al-Qaeda Emir Ayman al-Zawahiri requesting him to swear allegiance to him as caliph, in return for a position in the Islamic State of Iraq and the Levant.
-The source of this information was a senior Taliban intelligence officer.
-Al-Zawahiri did not reply, and instead reassured the Taliban of his loyalty to Mullah Omar.

 On 7 November 2014, there were unconfirmed reports of al-Baghdadi's death after an airstrike in Mosul, while other reports said that he was only wounded.

-On 20 January 2015, the Syrian Observatory for Human Rights reported that al-Baghdadi had been wounded in an airstrike in Al-Qa'im, an Iraqi border town held by ISIL at that time, and as a result withdrew to Syria.
+On 20 January 2015, the Syrian Observatory for Human Rights reported that al-Baghdadi had been wounded in an airstrike in Al-Qa'im, an Iraqi border town held by IS at that time, and as a result withdrew to Syria.

-On 8 February 2015, after Jordan had conducted 56 airstrikes which reportedly killed 7,000 ISIL militants from 5–7 February, Abu Bakr al-Baghdadi was said to have fled from Raqqa to Mosul out of fear for his life.
-However, after a Peshmerga source informed the US-led Coalition that al-Baghdadi was in Mosul, Coalition warplanes continuously bombed the locations where ISIL leaders were known to meet for 2 hours.
+On 8 February 2015, after Jordan had conducted 56 airstrikes which reportedly killed 7,000 IS militants from 5–7 February, Abu Bakr al-Baghdadi was said to have fled from Raqqa to Mosul out of fear for his life.
+However, after a Peshmerga source informed the US-led Coalition that al-Baghdadi was in Mosul, Coalition warplanes continuously bombed the locations where IS leaders were known to meet for 2 hours.

 Sex slavery

-Baghdadi was a serial rapist, having maintained "a number of personal sex slaves".
+Al-Baghdadi was a serial rapist, having maintained "a number of personal sex slaves".

 On 14 August 2015, it was reported that he allegedly claimed, as his "wife", American hostage Kayla Mueller and raped her repeatedly.
-Mueller was later alleged by an ISIL media account to have been killed in an airstrike by anti-ISIL forces in February 2015.
-However, a former sex slave has claimed that Mueller was murdered by ISIL.
+Mueller was later alleged by an IS media account to have been killed in an airstrike by anti-IS forces in February 2015.
+However, a Yazidi woman who had been held as a sex slave stated that Mueller was killed by IS.